M1gus/Aripiprazole/README.md

-# Repository for: Hardy *et al.* (2020) Toxicity of xxxx on Mitochondrial Complex 1.
+# Repository for: Hardy *et al.* (2020) Toxicity of xxxx on Mitochondrial Complex I.

 ## Author: Yizhou Yu